znes/FlEnS/open_eGo/eGo100/README.rst

-**eGo100**
+**eGo100**.
 A 100 % renewable energy scenario based on ZNES base scenario 2050 created by Marion Crist originally derived from the ehighway2016_ scenario x-7: 100% RES electricity.
 There are no conventional power plants in Germany.
 Contains ENTSOE data and currently cannot be published.

-.. contents:: `**Table of contents**`
+.. contents:: `Table of contents`
     :depth: 1
     :local:
     :backlinks: top